dyegosutil/aws-s3-presigned-post/README.md

 AWS_SECRET = your secret
 AWS_BUCKET = The bucket name where the test files must be uploaded to.
 Ex: 'testbucket' AWS_REGION = Ex: 'eu-central-1' any regition that can be used with Region.of().
 This should be the region for the valid bucket your have configured to test the uploads.
-AWS_WRONG_REGION = This should be a bucket which is not the one you have configured the bucket for.
-Any value that can be used with Region.of()
 AWS_SESSION_TOKEN ?
 ```